Henr1k80/node-caching-fetch/README.md

 You avoid documenting what caching you configured in SSR or CDN & how and why you did so, leave that to the origin.
 Bad news is that you need someone with HTTP cache header knowledge to create the endpoints you use.
 A common error here is to create a POST endpoint because it is "prettier" to post a complex request model, than to have a large query string.
 Or have arguments in custom headers.
 Problem is that most CDNs do not support caching or varying by these parameters https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching#targets_of_caching_operations.
 You need to design the endpoint to be cacheable, if performance is a feature.
 I have seen many ignore this, until it is too late.
 Please require proper methods of caching and control up front to avoid this, parameters can be tweaked later.
+This will also help serving responses from CDN edge nodes (or web server response cache if configured)

 The example is requesting a site running a .NET site I have made for testing this module https://github.com/Henr1k80/CacheHeaderTestingApi